ArnoldDP/OStim-Community-Modlist/README.md

  * Magic

 Magic has had dozens of new spells added to the game, some spells are easily aquired and some are hidden throughout the world.
-I also included Spellsiphon, an incredibly unique gameplay mod that can automatically integrate both vanilla and modded spells into its system should you choose to use it.
+I also included Spellsiphon, an incredibly unique gameplay mod that can automatically integrate almost any spell into its system.

  * Races